 It comes down to “we” instead of “I”, the knowledge that a boss isn’t what people want or need, it’s a leader.
 Someone who can get their hands dirty and lead the way with encouragement, prompts and example, not by saying what to do, when and how perfect it must be.
 The leader position really lies in the hands of the employees.

 When it comes to the hospitality industry, there’s no denying that people are the focal point.
-You want to look after people in your hotel, make sure they had an amazing experience in your shop, or to ensure they’re leaving your restaurant with smiles on their faces – so why not give these feelings to the people in your business, because as much as you can be at the top, the staff will usually be with the market a lot more and will understand their needs (depending on structure and size of the business).
+You want to look after people in your hotel, make sure they had an amazing experience in your shop, or to ensure they’re leaving your restaurant with smiles on their faces.
+So, why not give these feelings to the people in your business?
+Because as much as you can be at the top, the staff will usually be with the market a lot more and will understand their needs (depending on structure and size of the business).
+Therefore, leadership development is critically important.

 So, what do you need in order to gain the leadership status?